hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The HESS/DFH sitemap anchor MUST declare crawl entrypoints and MUST NOT embed URL lists.

 HESS/DFH sitemap = declared crawl geometry

-⚡ 30-Second Implementation Checklist Create Directory: Ensure /.well-known/ exists on your server.

-1. Deploy Stack: Upload the stack file (JSON-LD) pointing to your anchors.

-2. Define Anchors: Create minimal JSON-LD files for /type, /entity, /url, /canonical, and /sitemap.

-3. Test: Ensure https://yourdomain.com/.well-known/stack resolves via HTTPS.

-HESS is to Meaning what DNS is to Location.
-It is decentralized, permissionless, and fixes the "hallucination at the root" problem that currently plagues AI systems.

-🏁 30-Second Verification If you have already created your https://yourdomain.com/.well-known/stack, you can verify your "First Hop" readiness with these two checks:

-Header Check: Does /https://yourdomain.com/.well-known/stack return Content-Type: application/ld+json?

-Pointer Check: Do the dfh:anchors object in your stack file resolve to absolute HTTPS URLs?

 Specification Status This document contains: